alexmllo/llm-chat-app/README.md

 - 💬 Query them using an LLM (OpenAI or Gemini)

-- 🖥️ Interact via a simple React-based frontend
+- 🖥️ Interact via a simple frontend

 ---